IR35: HR guide

-From April 2021 instead of individuals in the private sector assessing whether they come within IR35 businesses will be responsible for determining whether their contractors fall within IR35.
+From April 2021 instead of individuals in the private sector assessing whether they come within IR35 businesses are now responsible for determining whether their contractors fall within IR35.

-Since April 2017 firms in the public sector have been responsible for IR35 compliance but from April 2021 private firms will be responsible too.
+Since April 2017 firms in the public sector have been responsible for IR35 compliance but from April 2021 private firms are responsible too.

 Firms that meet at least two of the following criteria will not be affected by the changes:

-- The balance sheet total is no more than £5.1 million; and
+- The balance sheet total is no more than £5.1 million

 - No more than 50 employees.